 That doesn’t mean all is lost when it comes to email marketing, though.
 GenZ is constantly connected to the online world, so a good practice is to offer personalized and relevant content that drives them into the nearest store location.
 They’ll still be engaging with brands online, as this generation turns to digital outlets as their main source of information.

-If you read our last blog post, you know it’s important not to alienate one segment of your audience by focusing all of your messaging toward the interests or preferences of another, and this remains true when it comes to age.
+If you read our holiday blog post, you know it’s important not to alienate one segment of your audience by focusing all of your messaging toward the interests or preferences of another, and this remains true when it comes to age.
 Generational gaps will always exist, and retail marketers need to stay ahead of cultural and demographic trends and shape their message to each audience segment.
 Because when it comes to email marketing, age matters.